intro-to-nodejs/intro-to-nodejs-course/readmes/javascript-essentials-review.md

 const introduce = (name, title, city, age) => {
   return `Hello, my name is ${name}, and I'm a ${title}.
 I live in ${city}, and I'm ${age} years old.`;
 };
-introduce('Hou', 'software engineer', 'Brooklyn, NY', 32); // the order in which the arguments are passed matters here
+introduce("Hou", "software engineer", "Brooklyn, NY", 32); // the order in which the arguments are passed matters here

 /*
   With Destructuring